 The Common Characteristics of Generation X Professionals

 Generation X, called the "middle child" of generations, includes Americans born between 1965 and 1980.
-This generation is expected to contribute to the workforce in numbers totaling 65.8 million by 2018.
+This generation was expected to contribute to the workforce in numbers totaling 65.8 million by 2018.
 This generation marks the period of birth decline after the baby boom and is significantly smaller than previous and succeeding generations, but it's expected to outnumber Baby Boomers — those born between 1946 and 1964 — by 2028.

 Millennials from age 18 to 35 nudged Generation X aside in 2015 to make up the largest percentage of the workforce, but the impact of Gen Xers is not to be ignored.